PickyRats/Spits-and-Crypts/README.md

 - E -> Selection of options within dialogue
 - E -> Move to next dialogue
 - F -> Interaction with doors
+- I -> Open / close inventory
+- H -> Close skill Tree
+- (If in shop) - UP, DOWN, LEFT & RIGHT ARROW -> Move through shop
+- (If in shop) - C -> Buy an item
+- (If in shop) - S -> Open & Close the shop
+- (If in inventory)  - UP, DOWN, LEFT & RIGHT ARROW -> Move through inventory

 ### **EXPLORATION GOD MODE**
 - A -> Move right
 - D -> Move left